Symphony No. 4 (Simpson): Movements

 In this work Simpson began to make use of a characteristic harmonic device that resounds through his later music: he sometimes places chords that are identical in structure a fifth apart, usually in widely spaced registers, so that the higher chord sounds like harmonics of the lower one.

 The first movement of the work, like the last, is continuously developing rather than duplicating classical sonata-forms, and introduces many of the main themes which return in the last movement.
 The second movement is a big Beethovenian scherzo which uses, in its trio, a literal quotation of the first movement's second subject group from Joseph Haydn's Symphony No. 76 and confronts it with a plethora of dissonances which cannot shake it from serenely going about its own business.

-The third movement is one of Simpson's most lyrical slow movements, substituted for an original movement in which Simpson was unsatisfied with after the first few performances as he felt it did not convey a level of expression consistent with the rest of the symphony.
+The third movement is one of Simpson's most lyrical slow movements, substituted for an original movement with which Simpson was unsatisfied after the first few performances as he felt it did not convey a level of expression consistent with the rest of the symphony.
 There is a prominent part for cello solo in its opening pages which is deeply expressive in character.

 The last movement continues to develop material from the first and is one of the most frankly optimistic closes to any symphony by the composer.